-You need a visa if your not from the CIS, Argentina, Bosnia, Brazil, Chile, Colombia, Cuba, Ecuador, Fiji, Hong Kong, Israel, Macau, Macedonia, Montenegro, Nicaragua, Peru, Serbia, Thailand, Turkey, Uruguay and Venezuela.
+You will need a visa if your not from Argentina, Azerbaijan, Belarus, Bosnia and Herzegovina, Brazil, Chile, Croatia, Colombia, Cuba, Ecuador, Fiji, Hong Kong, Israel, Kazakhstan, Kyrgyzstan, Macau, Macedonia, Moldova, Montenegro, Nicaragua, Peru, Serbia, Tajikistan, Thailand, Turkey, Ukraine, Uruguay, Uzebekistan and Venezuela.
 Others will need a visa and an invitation.

 You will need to pay for the invitation, then pay the consulate and you will need to register when you arrive.
 Regulations are very painful, do not expect to travel very far without some sort of support.
 The visa regulations for Russia are costly, tedious and take a lot of time.